 2hr check in, my face is very matte.
 To really test the spray, I didn’t use any refreshing spray after my powder as I usually would.
 Using something like the MAC Fix + when my skin is drier, just helps my makeup look more seamless and fresh.
 The foundation looks like it is sitting on top of my skin at this stage, but I can see it is locked into place.

 6hrs in there is literally no oil peeping through anywhere, and it was quite a warm day on this test day.

-I take back the ‘note’ was at the end of yesterday’s post, I was testing in Summer conditions….Winter had forsaken Port Elizabeth this week, with temperatures hitting 27 degrees!
+I take back the ‘note’ at the end of yesterday’s post, I am testing in Summer conditions….Winter had forsaken Port Elizabeth this week, with temperatures hitting 27 degrees!

 I removed my makeup early on this day, after about 7hrs, but my makeup was still in place and looked good.
 I felt there was a hydration element missing, if I looked closely, the foundation definitely was sitting on top of my skin and looking very matte.
 The chin area was especially dry.

 I used the Elizabeth Arden Flawless Start primer as well as their Everyday Perfection Bouncy Makeupas my foundation.
 On this day, I used the MAC Fix + as a fixing spray and then I ended off my makeup with the Avon spray on the left side of my face.

 2hrs in, my skin looks very matte, but the chin area definitely looks better than the previous time where I did not use the Fix +.
 On the left side though, I feel that my pores are a bit more visible than the right side.
 My makeup is more ‘muted’ on the left side, due to the ‘mattifying’ effect.
 I’ve come to the conclusion that you can be a bit more aggressive with your makeup when using the Avon Spray.